Southold Free Library: 2018 renovation

-On August 1, 2018, the Library closed for a year-long renovation.
-David Robinson, the president of the Board of Trustees, said "Our goal is to restore the historical splendor of the original library while at the same time updating the technology and the physical space."
+On August 1, 2018, the Library closed for an 18 month complete interior renovation.
+Director Caroline MacArthur oversaw the project, while offering all services to the community from a temporary location in the Feather Hill shopping plaza adjacent to the building.
 Changes to the physical space include the creation on the second floor of a teen space and spaces for study, gaming that will foster greater socialization.
-The Whitaker Room (containing Special Collections and a rich source for local history) will move down to the first floor, providing greater community exposure.
+The Whitaker Room (containing the extensive local history collection) was moved down to the first floor, providing greater community exposure.
 The renovation is being led by architect Vincent Benic who is a part-time Southold resident.
-The renovation is expected to cost $1.7 million; $1 million raised from previously donation, and $750,000 to be raised from temporary three-year tax increase that the town voted in favor of.
-The renovation that cost $1.75 million ended in 2020.
+The renovation is expected to cost $1.7 million; $1 million raised from previous donations, and $750,000 to be raised from a five year tax increase that the town voted in favor of.
+The renovation that cost $1.75 million was completed in February 2020.

-During the renovation, library services will be served from Elmer's Custom Amish Furniture.
-Library programming will be distributed throughout the community.